 Similarly, ultraviolet (UV) light influences chemical reactions.
 UV light splits molecules apart by breaking bonds between atoms.
 This creates a highly reactive atom that collides with another oxygen molecule to create ozone.
 Ozone is very unstable and so the UV light is able to quickly repeat this process.
 Italian researchers reported that exposing lavender essential oil to UV light significantly deteriorated its composition and biochemical profile.
 The bottom line: UV light can damage essential oils.

 Published literature shows that essential oils like lavender, rosemary, pine, and cumin change when exposed to light or heat.
-They increase peroxide levels and their chemical composition is altered even at 100 degrees F. Some oils like pine may even change at room temperature.
+They increase peroxide levels and their chemical composition was altered even at 100 degrees F. Some oils like pine may even change at room temperature.
 How much they change depends on the headspace in the bottle, actual ambient temperature, and exposure to direct sunlight.

 There really is no blanket guideline when it comes to the stability of essential oils, nor a consensus about the exact conditions that may cause degradation because it will vary depending on the oil.
 For example, phenol-rich oils like thyme and oregano resist degradation because phenols are good antioxidants.
 Heavier weight sesquiterpene molecules are also more stable and resist chemical alterations better than lighter weight monoterpenes.
 Citrus oils that are predominantly the monoterpene limonene tend to easily change their composition during storage, especially if they have been opened.